North Korean submarine Hero Kim Kun Ok: Armament

 Israeli missile researcher, Tal Inbar, said to NK News that the newly upgraded submarine can carry a combination of submarine-launched ballistic missiles (SLBMs) and cruise missiles with nuclear warheads.
 James Martin Center associate Dave Schmerler observed from the state media photos that the submarine has four large and six small missile hatches, the large ones capable of launching medium SLBMs like the Pukguksong-3 capable of striking short-ranged targets in Japan and South Korea.
 It is unclear whether North Korea has developed the warheads required for such weapons.
 North Korea's possession and testing of such weapons is a violation of nine United Nations Security Council resolutions.

 It is also presumed that the sub is capable of launching an unmanned underwater vehicle designated the "Haeil", unveiled in March 2023.

 Analysis of the submarine indicates that its length has been increased by 10 m (86 m total) compared to the original length and configuration of the original Romeo-class submarine but with an offset of a reduced bow, removal of the forward torpedo tubes, and a bulky sail that increases drag.

 Operational history

 North Korean state media stated the submarine was intended to operate in the Sea of Japan.

 As of July 2025, satellite imaging of the submarine indicates that it has not gone on deployment, remaining in the same canopy, with a piece of probable equipment beside it for the past five months.
-Should the conversion from the Type 003 sub be successful, it's operational debut is estimated somewhere between the next 6-12 months.
+Should the conversion from the Type 003 sub be successful, its operational debut is estimated somewhere between the next 6-12 months.